twins4ashley/startup/README.md

 - **Database/Login** - Save login information and amount of times reached paradise (high scores)
 - **WebSocket**- Message appears when any player reaches the end of the game
 - **React** - Use for the web framework

+## HTML deliverable
+- **HTML pages for each component of your application** - __ HTML pages: 1 to login, 1 to see top scores and realtime data, __ to choose your own adventure
+- **Proper use of HTML tags including BODY, NAV, MAIN, HEADER, FOOTER** - nav, header, footer same for each page, main changed for each HTML page
+- **Links between pages as necessary** - each page header can go login/start game/top scores, login leads to start of the game, game choice leads to HTML pages in adventure, end of game choose go start of game or top scores
+- **Application textual content** - game gives description of where you are in your journey then lets you choose what you want to do next
+- **Placeholder for 3rd party service calls**
+- **Application images**
+- **Login placeholder, including user name display** - input box for username and password to submit or create account for login, username displayed on game pages
+- **Database data placeholder showing content stored in the database** - player's number of times reached paradise saved and displayed, top players on top scores HTML page
+- **WebSocket data placeholder showing where realtime communication will go** - realtime data of outcome of journey displayed on top scores HTML page